SajalSharma4/calculator-using-python/README.md

 # calculator-using-python
-A basic calculator created using python language.
+Working calculator created using python language.
+Library used is tkinter.